smizell/onit/README.md

 This creates a new file and stores the previous `today` file to `yesterday`.
 Today is tomorrow's yesterday.

 If you want to overwrite an existing file, use the `-o, --overwrite` flag, or if you want to create an empty file, use `-e, --empty`.
+The reason for the empty flag is that by default Onit adds a header with the day's date.

 ### Open Today's File